Skip to main content

-The CMMC 2.0 model simplifies the original framework into three certification levels.
-These three levels provide a clear, tiered approach to cybersecurity, ensuring that the required practices align with the type and sensitivity of the information being protected.
+CMMC 2.0 compliance streamlines the original CMMC 1.0 framework into three certification levels, each aligned to well-established U.S. Department of Defense requirements and NIST publications.
+These three levels of CMMC provide a clear, tiered cybersecurity baseline for defense contractors across the DIB, ensuring that the required practices align with the type of sensitive data being protected.

 Here’s an overview of the three CMMC 2.0 certification levels: